-To change things up for this post, I will be turning my focus to a small-cap REIT instead, in the form of Prime US REIT.
+To change things up, I will be looking at a small-cap REIT, in the form of Prime US REIT.

-Looking at Prime US REIT’s performance since its IPO, there is actually really nothing much to rave about.
+In terms of its market performance since, there is nothing much to rave about.

 Disclaimer: This post should not be used as a recommendation to buy or sell units of Prime US REIT.
 Rather its intended purpose is to be a source of insight and education about Prime US REIT.
 Any decision to buy or sell units of Prime US REIT should be taken on the personal accord of the reader.
 As such, I take no responsibility for any future loss or gain amounting from the trading of units of Prime US REIT.
 Lastly, I am also currently vested in Prime US REIT.